 This Caramelized Onion Dip is an easy appetizer served with chips or veggies that’s perfect for happy hour entertaining.
 The caramelized onions are made with a white wine reduction which makes this classic party dip the perfect white wine pairing!

 Hi everyone, are you an onion dip fanatic?
 You have come to the right place because this Caramelized Onion Dip recipe is for you!

 Onion dip is the kind of recipe that is appropriate year round and you can bring it to any gathering.
 It’s also a special treat for yourself to enjoy when you are binge-watching episodes of your favorite shows.

-A classic dip fancy enough for happy hour entertaining!
+A classic party dip perfect for happy hour entertaining!

 This Caramelized Onion Dip recipe is a next level onion dip.
 It’s infused with fresh sage and thyme and cooked in olive oil, butter, and a white wine reduction until the onions are a perfect caramelized flavor and color.

-Serve this classic dip with chips or veggies!
+Serve this easy appetizer with chips or veggies!

-I personally love crispy, crunchy kettle chips with my onion dip, but you can also serve them with ruffled chips, pretzel chips, bread, crackers, or fresh cut veggies.
-What’s your favorite chip or veggies to serve onion dip with?
+I personally love crispy, crunchy kettle chips with my onion dip, but you can also serve it with ruffled chips, pretzel chips, bread, crackers, or fresh cut veggies.

-For the white wine reduction, I used Pinot Grigio, but really any white wine is fine with it, just go with your favorite white wine.
+For the white wine reduction, I used Pinot Grigio, but really any white wine is fine with it, just go with your favorite.